kheiss-uwzoo/nv-ingest/docs/docs/extraction/benchmarking.md

 The framework uses a structured YAML file for all test configuration.
 Configuration is organized into logical sections:

 #### Active Configuration

+The api_version v2 is the default configuration.
+Use v1 only when it is necessary to explicitly override this default value.

 The `active` section contains your current test settings.
 Edit these values directly for your test runs: